broadinstitute/2023_12_JUMP_data_only_vignettes/howto/0_howto.md

+# How-to Guides
+You can use the sidebar on the left to find the most common analyses.
+They are sorted in the usual order in which data is processed.

-# Accessing a live coding environment
+## Accessing a live coding environment

 This table provides direct link to run the guides on your browser.
-Google Colab is the only supported live-coding web interface.

 | Google Collab                                                                                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |